TexteaInc/funix-doc/Reference.md

 ) # optional
 ```

-The example below define a theme on-the-fly and imports it (without aliasing it) for later use.
+The example below defines a theme on-the-fly and imports it (without aliasing it) for later use.

 ```python
 import funix

 theme_json = {
   # theme definition